w3f/polkadot-wiki/docs/learn-crosschain.md

 ## XCMP Message Format

-For a description of the XCMP message format please see the [xcmp-format][] repository on GitHub.
+For a description of the XCMP message format please see the [xcm-format][] repository on GitHub.

 ## Example of XCMP